hSueki/dscage-pe2/README.md

 >The path of target directories should not be changed.

 >[!NOTE]
 >The Slurm (a job scheduling and management system) is started automatically within the container.
-You can verify this by running sinfo.
+You can verify this by running `sinfo`.

 <br/>

-_In the docker container_
+_Within the docker container_

 2. Change directory into the target directory
 ```